EGPostema/DrawerDissect/README.md

 #### III.
 Build Custom Models Using Our Training Data
 [Coming Soon] Access our training data and annotations through Google Drive to build your own models.
-- Can also recommend other open-source methods for OCR!
+- Can also recommend other open-source methods for OCR
+- Note that processing script would have to be substantially modified
+- List specific function scripts that would also need to be modified

 ### 2. Prepare Your Images

-- Place all images in the `fullsize` folder
+- Place all whole-drawer images in the `fullsize` folder
-- Use .jpg format (code could be modified to accept other formats)
+- Use .jpg format (though code could be modified to accept other formats)
-- Avoid dashes in filenames (use underscores instead)
 - Use a consistent naming convention!

 **Example Naming Convention:**